ibraheemdev/astra/README.md

 ## Features

 Astra supports both HTTP/1 and HTTP/2 with most the configuration options that Hyper exposes.
-Features that depend on Tokio however, such as [`http2_keep_alive_while_idle`](https://docs.rs/hyper/latest/hyper/client/struct.Builder.html#method.http2_keep_alive_while_idle), are not supported and blocked on [better hyper support](https://github.com/hyperium/hyper/issues/2846).
+Features that depend on timers however, such as [`http2_keep_alive_while_idle`](https://docs.rs/hyper/latest/hyper/client/conn/http2/struct.Builder.html#method.keep_alive_while_idle), are currently unsupported.

 Astra is currently an HTTP *server* library only.
 The client API is unimplemented.